yasakaa/sharkey-stelpolva/packages/backend/src/server/SkRateLimiterService.md

 | `Retry-After`           | Like `X-RateLimit-Reset`, but measured in seconds (rounded up).
 Preserved for backwards compatibility, and only included if the rate limit has already been exceeded.                                          | `Retry-After: 2`           |

 Note: rate limit headers are not standardized, except for `Retry-After`.
-Header meanings and usage have been devised by adapting common patterns to work with a leaky bucket model instead.
+Header meanings and usage have been devised by adapting common patterns to work with a leaky bucket rate limit model.

 ## Performance

 SkRateLimiterService makes between 1 and 4 redis transactions per rate limit check.
-One call is read-only, while the others perform at least one write operation.
+The first call is read-only, while the others perform at least one write operation.
 Two integer keys are stored per client/subject, and both expire together after the maximum duration of the limit.
-While performance has not been formally tested, it's expected that SkRateLimiterService will perform roughly on par with the legacy RateLimiterService.
+While performance has not been formally tested, it's expected that SkRateLimiterService has an impact roughly on par with the legacy RateLimiterService.
 Redis memory usage should be notably lower due to the reduced number of keys and avoidance of set / array constructions.

 ## Concurrency and Multi-Node Correctness

-To provide consistency across multi-node environments, leaky bucket is implemented with only atomic operations (Increment, Decrement, Add, and Subtract).
+To provide consistency across multi-node environments, leaky bucket is implemented with only atomic operations (`Increment`, `Decrement`, `Add`, and `Subtract`).
-This allows the use of Optimistic Locking via modify-check-rollback logic.
+This allows the use of Optimistic Locking with read-modify-check logic.
-If a data conflict is detected during the "drip" operation, then it's safely reverted by executing its inverse (Increment <-> Decrement, Add <-> Subtract).
+If a data conflict is detected during the "drip" phase, then it's safely reverted by executing its inverse (`Increment` <-> `Decrement`, `Add` <-> `Subtract`).
-We don't need to check for conflicts when adding the current request, as all checks account for the case where the bucket has been "overfilled".
+We don't need to check for conflicts when adding the current request to the bucket, as all other logic already accounts for the case where the bucket has been "overfilled".
-Should that happen, the limit delay will be extended until the bucket size is back within limits.
+Should an extra request slip through, the limit delay will be extended until the bucket size is back within limits.

-There is one non-atomic `SET` operation used to populate the initial Timestamp value, but we can safely ignore data races there.
+There is one non-atomic `Set` operation used to populate the initial Timestamp value, but we can safely ignore data races there.
 Any possible conflict would have to occur within a few-milliseconds window, which means that the final value can be no more than a few milliseconds off from the expected value.
 This error does not compound, as all further operations are relative (Increment and Add).
-Thus, it's considered an acceptable tradeoff given the limitations imposed by Redis and IORedis library.
+Thus, it's considered an acceptable tradeoff given the limitations imposed by Redis and ioredis.

 ## Algorithm Pseudocode